nixworks/public/news/2006/05/29/index.md

 ##### Italian municipal elections
 ### [ In the Italian municipal elections, centre-left incumbent mayors Walter Veltroni, Sergio Chiamparino and Rosa Russo Iervolino lead in Rome, Turin and Naples, respectively.
 In the regional election of Sicily, incumbent president Salvatore Cuffaro of the House of Freedoms leads over Rita Borsellino. ](/news/2006/05/29/in-the-italian-municipal-elections-centre-left-incumbent-mayors-walter-veltroni-sergio-chiamparino-and-rosa-russo-iervolino-lead-in-rome.md)
-_Context: Rome, Italy, Rosa Russo Iervolino, Salvatore Cuffaro, Naples, Italian municipal elections, House of Freedoms, regional election of Sicily, Sergio Chiamparino, Turin, Rita Borsellino, Walter Veltroni_
+_Context: Walter Veltroni, Rita Borsellino, House of Freedoms, Rome, Italy, Turin, Naples, Salvatore Cuffaro, regional election of Sicily, Rosa Russo Iervolino, Sergio Chiamparino, Italian municipal elections_

 ##### Kabul
 ### [ In Kabul, Afghanistan, thousands demonstrate against the United States after several civilians were killed in a car accident in which 3 US humvees collided with a traffic jam. ](/news/2006/05/29/in-kabul-afghanistan-thousands-demonstrate-against-the-united-states-after-several-civilians-were-killed-in-a-car-accident-in-which-3-us.md)
-_Context: Kabul, United States, Afghanistan_
+_Context: Afghanistan, American, Kabul_

 ##### Times
 ### [ "The Times" reports on investigations into an incident in al-Haditha, Iraq, where US Marines are accused of having covered up the murder of 24 civilians after a soldier had been killed in an attack. ](/news/2006/05/29/the-times-reports-on-investigations-into-an-incident-in-al-haditha-iraq-where-us-marines-are-accused-of-having-covered-up-the-murder-of.md)